 SFPUC staff got internal buy-in and support for the program, created the graphics for the icons and logo, wrote the copy for the website and emails, reviewed the website for disability access, secured funding to host the site, coordinated with other SF city agencies and the City of Oakland, and promoted the program on social media, traditional media, TV advertising and various other channels.
 SF Open Data staff initially paid for the site to be hosted and provided ongoing strategic and technical support.
 Approximately 25 people contributed to coding and developing the app.

-The SFPUC planning to expand the program to offer free training, tools, and supplies to drain adopters.
+The SFPUC offers free training, tools, and supplies to drain adopters.